okcandy/jupyter-notebks/youtube_api/README.md

-## EDA of 'Colors' Youtube Channel using Youtube API data
+## EDA of Youtube Channel using Youtube API data

-###### Colors is an aesthetic music platform with diverse and exceptional artists from all around the globe.
+###### Analysis of Colors using Python.
+'Colors' is an aesthetic music platform with diverse and exceptional artists from all around the globe.